davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post2.md

 # Distributions of function words across narrative time

-Last week I looked at some of the narratological "cohorts" or "topics" that fell out of a hierarchical cluster of the distributions of words across narrative time, groups of words that tend to rise and fall together inside of novels, when averaged out across the ~27k texts in the Literary Lab's corpus of American novels.
-One side effect of this kind of exploratory, unspervised approach is that there's a tendency to focus on things that make sense, essentially - things that are easy to map back onto the experience of actually reading novels.
-For example, it's easy to reason about what's going on with cluster 37 (pistol, bullet, gun) or 139 (student, students, school) - which, as Ted and Scott pointed out on Twitter, might say as much about the presence of different genres in the corpus as about "narrative," in any kind of general sense.
+Last week I looked at some of the narratological "cohorts" or "topics" that fell out of a hierarchical cluster of the distributions of words across narrative time - groups of words that tend to rise and fall together inside of novels, when averaged out across the ~27k texts in the Literary Lab's corpus of American novels.
+One side effect of this kind of exploratory approach, I think, is that there's a tendency to focus on things that make sense, essentially - things that are easy to map back onto the experience of actually reading novels.
+For example, it's easy to reason about what's going on with cluster 37 (pistol, bullet, gun) or 139 (student, students, school) - which, as Ted and Scott pointed out on Twitter, might say more about the presence of different genres in the corpus than about "narrative," in any kind of general sense.
 But, what to make of something like cluster 10, which includes, among other things, stopwords like "a," "an," "than," "these"?

 [37, 139, 10 ??]

-The weird thing, though, is that it turns out that these really high-frequency function words actually have *very* strong strong trends across narrative time - in fact, stronger than almost anything else in the entire dictionary.
+These really high-frequency function words turn out to have *very* strong strong trends across narrative time - in fact, stronger than almost anything else in the entire dictionary.
 Take a look again at this graph from a couple weeks ago, which plots the variance of each word across narrative time as a function of its frequency:

 [variance ratios]